rlawson04/DayDreamStudios/README.md

 ### DayDream Studios

 ## Description
-A group of RIT students create a cat racing game on Unity.
+A group of RIT students create a cat racing game on Unity using C#.

 ## Members
 Team Lead - Lisa Pham </br>